dragontaoran/sleev/paper.md

 model by not stratifying the B-spline basis by `Sex`.

 The SMLEs can be obtained by running function `linear2ph()`, as shown in the code below.
+Again, a list explaining the inputs are shown in Table 1.
 The fitted SMLEs are stored in a list object of class `linear2ph`.
 Here, we assign the fitted SMLEs to the variable name `res_linear`.
 The list of class `linear2ph` contains five components:
 `coefficient`, `covariance`, `sigma`, `converge`, and `converge_cov`.